Myndex/Myndex/images/ReadMe.md

-Just a series of workaround for features that GitHub should have natively but doesn't.
+Just a workaround for features that GitHub should have natively but doesn't.